mjgillespie/swaggy-lambda/readme.md

 * Lambda function is create, uploaded, and deployed.
 * REST function can be versioned and deployed to a different stage.
 * Stage variables can be passed in to accomodate differences in behavior per stage, such as a DB connection or table name.
+* Content-Range headers to support pagination of lists.